Heather/ctodo/README.md

  - you can manage your list just from anywhere
  - it could be your personal psychologist, trust me
  - it's fancy even has got CLI color schemas (after 1.0.4 ver)
- - smart structure: library -> wrapper -> application
+ - smart application structure: library -> wrapper -> application
- - so you can write you own implementations
+ - so you can write you own client implementations

 Installation
 =======================================================